ShadyZahran/python-selenium/README.md

 ## Overview
 This project was created to act as a template and practise for future frameworks using the same technology stack ``(Python, Pytest, Selenium, Allure Report)``.

-This framework is developed against the following website and the respective API:
+This framework is developed against the following practice website and the respective API:
 * (https://practicesoftwaretesting.com/)
 * (https://api.practicesoftwaretesting.com/api/documentation)